 kinds of permanent injury, or death.
 Otherwise, you may not sue the at-fault

 party.
-No-fault claims must be made within six months of the accident.
+No-fault claims must be made within six months of an accident.

 If you are the victim of an accident in which another driver is at fault,

-you might expect to collect from that drivers insurance company after
+you would expect to be compensated by that drivers insurance company after

 your PIP coverage runs out.
-But some drivers are uninsured.
-Also, even
+But some drivers remain uninsured.
+And even

-an insured driver may be underinsured if your loss is large.
+an insured driver may be underinsured against large losses.
 If you are

-the victim of an uninsured or underinsured motorist, you will be covered
+the victim of an uninsured or underinsured motorist, your PIP will cover

-first by your PIP coverage for your medical bills and lost wages; and you can use your collision coverage
+your medical bills and lost wages; and you can use your collision coverage

-Minnesota requires such coverage at least to the 25/50 level.
-This coverage
+Minnesota requires uninsured/underinsured motorist coverage at least to

-argue for high limits on uninsured/underinsured motorist coveragewhere
+someone elsealso argue for high limits on uninsured/underinsured motorist

-you are protecting yourself.
-The cost of increasing your limit from 25/50
+coveragewhich protects you.
+The cost of increasing your limit for uninsured/underinsured

 For an additional premium, most insurers will broaden your collision or